 Seek Help from a Bensalem Bus Accident Attorney

 Whether you were injured in a bus wreck due to a private company’s negligence or that of a municipal transit authority, you may have a complicated fight ahead of you if you want to recover financially for your injuries.
-Fortunately, our legal representatives at Ostroff Injury Law know how these claims work.
+Fortunately, our legal representatives at Ostroff Godshall Injury and Accident Lawyers know how these claims work.
 Contact a Bensalem us accident lawyer today to schedule a free initial consultation.